nitely/django-djconfig/README.md

     # ...
 ```

-Accessing your config variables within your templates:
+Accessing the config within templates:
 *Requires setting `djconfig.context_processors.config` or passing the `config` object to your RequestContext manually*

 ```python